ByteOtter/journey/content/posts/perl/index.md

 We read that darn error message so many times both in `openQA` but also when trying to compile the file manually when it dawned on us:

-It sounds like it cannot find thi `subroutines`!
+It sounds like it cannot find the `subroutines`!

 ## F u Perl